 Looking for vacation ideas traveling alone?
 There’s a small town along the Mediterranean, close to Spain, that’s one of my favorite “finds” in France: Collioure.
 It’s not a place you hear about very often, which is a good thing.
 There are enough tourists already.
 Just not the huge crowds.

 When approaching the coastal area near Collioure the scenery is rather mundane.
-Rocky terrain and scraggly bushes lead down to the sea.
+Rocky field and scraggly bushes lead down to the sea.

-It is just around the bend that the beauty of the area reveals itself.
+It is just about the beauty of the area itself.

 In Collioure nature, architecture and history blend to create a magical place.